Codecademy/docs/content/python/concepts/built-in-functions/terms/exec/exec.md

 code = input("Enter another command: ")

-#The globlas dictonary allows only the print function from the buitlins.
+# The globals dictionary allows only the print function from the builtins.
 exec(code,{"__builtins__": {"print": print}},{})

 def f1():